50% OFF Residential Proxies for 9 months — use code IPR50 at checkout

 Retrieving Data in Specific Formats

-You can create a cURL with parameters so that you receive data in a format that’s preferable.
-JSON formats are frequently used as without the cURL params, the data received is a jumbled mess:
+You can create a cURL with parameters so that you receive data in a preferable format.
+JSON formats are frequently used without the cURL params, the data received is a jumbled mess:

-You’ll be setting a parameter option with “-H” and entering “Accept: application/json”.
+You'll be setting a parameter option with -H and entering "Accept: application/json".
 Note that it will only work if the server can respond in such a way.
-Many websites may not respond with a JSON, however, it’s quite common for APIs.
+Many websites may not respond with a JSON format; however, it's quite common for APIs.

 Authentication With cURL Request Parameters